JAdelhelm/SmallPythonProjects/README.md

-# Currently working on Visdom
+# Currently working on Objketorientierung -> DataVisualization
 - Next step is to make a GUI to get the filepath of the data